mapkts/vim-encloser/README.md

 ## Customization

-- Encloser will only close brackets for supported languages ([see-here]), but you can enable it global by putting `let g:encloser_enable_global = 1` in your vimrc.
+- Encloser will only close brackets for supported languages ([see-here]), but you can enable it globally by putting `let g:encloser_enable_global = 1` in your vimrc.

 [see-here]: https://github.com/mapkts/vim-encloser/blob/master/plugin/encloser.vim

 - Some language allow you define arbitrary syntax (like Rust's macros), you can temporarily disable this plugin by calling `:EncloserToggle` in current buffer.
 And yes, calling `:EncloserToggle` will enable it again.
-If you toggle Encloser on and off a lot, create a mapping for this command is recommended.
+If you toggle `encloser` on and off a lot, create a mapping for this command is recommended.

 ```vim